• Home

 The campaign targets and tests all these uses to discover which singular use or combination works best for offer conversions at the campaign’s set CPA target.

-If Google finds that one of these targeting methods are performing poorly, it will actually switch focus to other more effective methods.
+If Google finds that one of these targeting methods is performing poorly, it will actually switch focus to other more effective methods.
 This targeting trial may lead to a waste of your budget.

 If your Display campaign isn’t performing the way you had intended, it may be because of problems with your bidding, ads, targeting, remarketing, conversion tracking, or campaign settings.

-While automation is an exciting movement towards the future of technology, other facets of Smart Campaigns’ technology may need more work.
+While automation is an exciting movement toward the future of technology, other facets of Smart Campaigns’ technology may need more work.

 Simple tasks such as placement exclusions still need attention in order for this Google tool to be fully functioning and effective for all advertisers.
 While this may be simply a lack of focus in specific areas, it could also simply mean the technology needs a bit more time to fully mature.